shah-vraj/SpendWise/README.md

 # SpendWise
-SpendWise tracks all your expenses and provides graphical data for all expense categorires.
+SpendWise tracks all your expenses and provides graphical data for all expense categories.